chungheising/chungheising.github.io/_pages/publications.md

 {% for post in pubs %}
   {% include archive-single.html titles_only=true %}
 {% endfor %}

-## Applied Notes & Institutional Observations
-The notes below are reflective syntheses drawn from applied experience across institutional investing, governance, infrastructure, and organizational scale.
-They are intended as integrative observations rather than formal research contributions.

 {% assign pubs = site.publications | where: "category", "applied_notes" | sort: "date" | reverse %}
 {% for post in pubs %}